AEPForGTE/ILLOD/README.md

 python main.py
 ```

-This will generate two new output files in the MAIN/output directory:
+After the execution of main&#46;py two new output files in the MAIN/output directory:

 | FILE | DESCRIPTION |
 | ------ | ------ |